newtheatre/history-project/_content/docs/contributing.md

 See [README.md](https://github.com/newtheatre/history-project/blob/master/README.md) for up to date install instructions.

-Getting the site running on your machine locally is easy to do on Mac and Linux.
+Getting the site running on your machine locally is easy to do on macOS and Linux.
 It _can_ be done on Windows, but it's tricky.
-The website [Run Jekyll on Windows](http://jekyll-windows.juthilo.com/) has a full tutorial on how to do this.
+The website [Run Jekyll on Windows](http://jekyll-windows.juthilo.com/) has a full tutorial on how to do this, or you can try using [Docker](https://github.com/newtheatre/history-project/blob/master/README.md#user-content--using-docker).

 #### Writing a good commit message